Insights

-The real difference is not “agency good, DIY bad.”
-The real difference is complexity, risk, maintenance, and what your time is actually worth.
+When evaluating done-for-you vs self-serve AI content tools for agencies, the real question is not “agency good, DIY bad.”
+The real question is complexity, risk, maintenance, and what your time is actually worth.

 If you want the category definition first, read what an AI automation agency actually does.
 If you want the cost context, read what agencies typically charge.
 This article is about the choice between the two paths.